 Some brands can even have as much as 40 grams of carbohydrates per serving.
 As you may already be aware, it’s advised to consume less than 50 grams of carbs per day while going keto.

-Even if a hummus label says there’s a low amount of carbohydrates per serving, it’s easy to lose control of portion size and consume more carbs than you should.
-Additionally, the breads or crackers that accompany hummus should be avoided for keto dieters.
+Even if a hummus label says it has few carbohydrates, it’s easy to lose control of portion size and consume more carbs than you should.
+Additionally, the bread or crackers that accompany hummus should be avoided for keto dieters.

 Consuming hummus on the keto diet is feasible if you follow some precautions.